geut/xd/README.md

 xd will check your local binary eslint and configuration or it will use a fallback binary that we include.

+## No Server

+Exists special cases where maybe you need to use `xd` without running a server.

+You can use the binary: `xd-ns` or `xd --no-server`.

 ## Help

 ```